We Look Forward to Meeting You!

 WHAT CAN I EXPECT?

-So be you and come as you are!
-We celebrate that you have been made in God’s image and welcome you just as you are.
+Most importantly, know that you are welcome here!
+So please come as you are!
+We celebrate that you have been created in God’s image and we welcome you just as you are.

 UPON ARRIVAL